OmkarAcharekar/Runtime-Aws_Lambda/README.md

 Your main function code creates and runs the runtime, which invokes your handler on incoming events and handles errors if any.

  A typical setup consists of:
-* Creating a new binary crate and including `rtlambda` as a dependency in your `Cargo.toml` file.
+* Creating a new binary crate and including `Runtime-Aws_Lambda` as a dependency in your `Cargo.toml` file.
-* Importing the prelude - `rtlambda::prelude::*` in the `main.rs` file.
+* Importing the prelude - `Runtime-Aws_Lambda::prelude::*` in the `main.rs` file.
 * Writing an initialization function that contains one-time initialization code and returns a closure - containing the event handling logic (the business logic of your lambda).
 * In your main function, creating a new `DefaultRuntime` passing the Lambda API version and a pointer to your initialization function.
 * Calling the `run()` method on the runtime instance to start the runtime.

 ### As a framework
-`rtlambda`'s API utilizes generic traits - with bounds on their type parameters - to define its interface.
+`Runtime-Aws_Lambda`'s API utilizes generic traits - with bounds on their type parameters - to define its interface.

 This design minimizes dynamic dispatch calls while allowing the user to:
 * Define their own output and error types.